MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

 Issues Recap
 ============

-This list aim at helping the potential Substance dev team members reading this, addressing the issues.
+| This list aim at helping the potential Substance dev team members reading
+ this, addressing the issues.
+| *Keep in mind that this is my personal opinion, i'm not a color-scientist
+ nor a profesional developer.*

 -
     | Substance config uses the wrong Rec.709 display encoding.